robertorenesc/api-tester-desktop/README.md

 - **Request History**: Automatically track request history for quick reference
 - **Save Requests**: Save frequently used requests for later use
 - **JSON Support**: Built-in JSON editor and viewer for request and response bodies
+- **Persistent Storage**: All data (environments, saved requests, history) is stored in JSON files in the user's home directory

 ## 3. Tools Used